 Using the Stock Portfolio Spreadsheet

 As someone that works with spreadsheets regularly, I’ve included some functionality like conditional formatting and formulas that an Excel novice might not understand.
-I will explain everything necessary for those wanting to get the full use out of the spreadsheet.
+I will explain everything necessary for those wanting to get the full use out of the stock portfolio tracker spreadsheet.

 For the most part, anyone with any excel experience should just follow my spreadsheet and populate accordingly.
 Do not touch cells with formulas because everything is intricately linked.
 All cells that you should update have been color coded with gray cells.